strategy-coach/praxis/ai-native-technical-communications-doctrine/case-studies.md

 Through these case studies, a common theme emerges: **the AI-first approach doesn’t necessarily require creating completely new documentation** – it often involves **reorganizing, tagging, and sometimes augmenting existing docs** to fill gaps (especially around common tasks and troubleshooting).
 The payoff is a drastically improved support experience: instead of combing through manuals or Googling, users (or engineers internally) get immediate, context-specific answers.

-For the internal Netspective products (Surveilr and Opsfolio), adopting this doctrine could be a competitive advantage – customers get an “expert assistant” alongside the product.
+For the internal Netspective products (`surveilr` and Opsfolio), adopting this doctrine could be a competitive advantage – customers get an “expert assistant” alongside the product.
 For open-source communities like PostgreSQL or Redis, it can reduce repetitive Q\&A on forums as the official docs themselves become more accessible through an AI.

 One more mini case: **Myths vs Truths documentation page ([like this one](old-vs-new-world.md)).** Imagine if an AI had ingested this doctrine paper itself.
 If someone asked, “Is AI going to replace documentation writers?”, the AI would answer with the truth we stated: that AI won’t replace the need for quality docs or writers, because it only can work from existing content, and that human expertise is needed to provide accurate information.
 In other words, our own documentation here is ready to be consumed by an AI to answer such meta-questions about documentation strategy!